MathCancer/PhysiCell/README.md

 + PhysiCell outputs `dictionary.txt` at runtime with the current list of known signals and behaviors (for use in rules-based modeling).
 + `BioFVM_vector` now includes `double dot_product( std::vector<double>& a , std::vector<double>& b );` for a standardized dot product.
 + `BioFVM_vector` now includes `std::vector<double> cross_product( std::vector<double>& a , std::vector<double>& b );` for a standardized cross product.
++ Added new `rules-sample` sample project to demonstrate rules-based modeling.
+It's a "toy model" with tumor cells, macrophages, and T cells.

 ### Beta features (not fully supported):
 #### 1.12.0